dialoguemd/pypred/README.md

     assert res == False

     pprint.pprint(ctx.failed)
-     ["Right side: 'CPU load' not in left side: [] for ContainsOperator at line: 1, col 45", 'Left hand side of AND operator at line: 1, col 65 failed', 'Right hand side of AND operator at line: 1, col 34 failed']
+     ["Right side: 'CPU load' not in left side: [] for SetComparisonOperator at line: 1, col 45", 'Left hand side of AND operator at line: 1, col 65 failed', 'Right hand side of AND operator at line: 1, col 34 failed']